nicknlowe/cp3407-project-v2026-main/pages/testing.md

 We also planned to use a variety of test data, including valid, invalid, and boundary inputs, to ensure reliability.

-## Actual Testing Performed
+## The Testing We Performed

 In practice, we partially followed our planned approach:

 - TDD was used for some components, particularly smaller logic-based features, but not consistently across the entire project
 - Unit testing was applied to key functionality of the site
-- Integration and system testing were performed
+- **Integration testing was performed by testing interactions between components such as the frontend, backend, and database.
+For example, we tested adding items to the cart, ensuring data was correctly passed and stored.**
+- **System testing was performed by manually testing complete user workflows, such as browsing products, adding items to the cart, and completing the checkout process to ensure the system worked end-to-end.**
 - Acceptance testing was conducted through client demonstrations at the end of each iteration

 ## Client Feedback (Iteration 1)